Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-OK, now, let's think about how to return the gradient, I would prefer our AD be highly extensible by Julia's **multiple dispatch**, and I will only need to define the gradient by define different methods for `gradient`, e.g
+OK, now, let's think about how to return the gradient, I would prefer our AD be highly extensible by taking advantage of  Julia's **multiple dispatch**, and I will only need to define the gradient by defining different methods for `gradient`, e.g

 ```julia
 gradient(::typeof(sin), grad, output, x) = grad * cos(x)
 ```

-This can be implemented in the same way of `forward`: re-dispatch the method to different syntax:
+This can be implemented in the same way as `forward`: re-dispatch the method to different syntax:

 ```julia
 gradient(x::CachedNode, grad) = gradient(x.node.f, grad, x.output, map(value, x.node.args)...; map(value, x.node.kwargs)...)
 ```

-We here dispatch the `gradient` of a `CachedNode` directly to a method implemented for `Operator`, but the same with `forward`
-we don't want to write `Method` trait each time, re-dispatch it again
+Here we dispatch the `gradient` of a `CachedNode` directly to a method implemented for `Operator`, but we have the same situation with `forward`, we don't want to write `Method` trait each time

 ```julia
 gradient(x::Operator, grad, output, args...; kwargs...) =